Trump says change in power in Iran 'would be the best thing that could happen'

 Caudle told The Associated Press in a recent interview that his vision is to deploy smaller, newer ships when possible instead of consistently turning to huge aircraft carriers.

-One video purported to show mourners at a graveyard in Iran's Razavi Khorasan province on Thursday.
-There, with a large portable speaker, people sang the patriotic song “Ey Iran,” which dates to 1940s Iran under the rule of Shah Mohammad Reza Pahlavi.

-While initially banned after the 1979 Islamic Revolution, Iran's theocratic government has played it to drum up support.

-Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writers Aamer Madhani and Josh Boak in Washington contributed to this report.
+Madhani reported from West Palm Beach, Fla., and Gambrell reported from Dubai, United Arab Emirates.
+Associated Press writer Josh Boak in Washington contributed to this report.